 Are Electronic Documents Legal

-When it comes to digital signing of documents, the playing field is pretty much open.
-It’s important to know which acts and law give you protection.
-In United States, there is a clear legislation on this in form of E-Sign or Electronic Signatures in Global and National Commerce Act.
+When it comes to the digital signing of documents, the playing field is pretty much open.
+It’s important to know which acts and laws give you protection.
+In the United States, there is clear legislation on this in the form of E-Sign or Electronic Signatures in Global and National Commerce Act.
 The actual words of the act passed in 2000 are given below.

 So what about other countries, apart from the United States?
 Well, most advanced countries have their own legislation that confirms the validity of an electronic document.

-Disclaimer: The article above is strictly for information purpose and not to provide any legal advice.
+Disclaimer: The article above is strictly for information purposes and not to provide any legal advice.